poseidon/matchbox/Documentation/api.md

 ## iPXE

-Finds the spec matching the attribute query parameters and renders the spec boot settings (kernel, options, initrd) as an iPXE script.
+Finds the profile for the machine and renders the network boot config (kernel, options, initrd) as an iPXE script.

     GET http://bootcfg.foo/ipxe